Kruithne/KrameWork/README.md

 #### How does X feature work?

 KrameWork is simple enough to be self-explanatory for the most part.
-Start by checking out the guides linked above and the [examples](examples) directory, if something is still confusing let me know and I will assist you and add more documentation/support.
+Start by checking out the [guides](docs) linked above and the [examples](examples) directory, if something is still confusing let me know and I will assist you and add more documentation/support.

+#### Something could be better or added...

+If you have any suggestions, ideas or feedback, feel free to [post an issue](issues) or e-mail me, whichever is more appropriate.
+Please provide as much information or reasoning as needed.